Hutrison/SelfAssessment/Skills/Async.md

   - Future
   - Deferred
   - Sync generator: 🖐️ used
-  - Async Generator
+  - Async Generator: 👂 heard
-  - Async Iterator
+  - Async Iterator: 👂 heard
   - Event: 🖐️ used
-  - Coroutine
+  - Coroutine: 👂 heard
   - Goroutine
-  - Signal
+  - Signal: 🖐️ used
-  - Stream
+  - Stream: 🖐️ used
   - Chain of responsibility: 🖐️ used
   - Middleware: 🖐️ used
-  - Locks
+  - Locks: 🖐️ used
 - Async adapters and utils
   - callbackify: 🖐️ used
   - promisify: 🖐️ used